natriistorm/SemEval2024-boundary-detection/README.md

-# SemEval2024 Task-8 Submission from DeepPavlov Team
+# DeepPavlov at SemEval-2024 Task 8: Leveraging Transfer Learning for Detecting Boundaries of Machine-Generated Texts

 This is a repository for SemEval204-Task8-subtaskC from DeepPavlov team.
 The [repository](https://github.com/mbzuai-nlp/SemEval2024-task8) with all information about competition.